hammy275/comp-status/README.md

 ## Folders

 `central-server`: Contains the central server program.
 Used to receive computer status data from other computers and distribute it to clients.
+Also contains `user_manager.py`, for managing users on the server.

 `server`: Contains the server program used.
 This should be run on computers that resources should be monitored on.
 The IP address requested on first run should point to the computer running `central-server`.